IBM/automation-azure-infra-openshift/1-quickstart/README.md

 ![QuickStart](architecture.png)

 The automation is delivered in a number of layers that are applied in order.
-Layer `110` provisions the infrastructure including the Red Hat OpenShift cluster and the remaining layers provide configuration inside the cluster.
+Layer (such as `110`) provisions the infrastructure including the Red Hat OpenShift cluster and the remaining layers provide configuration inside the cluster.
 Each layer depends on resources provided in the layer before it (e.g. `200` depends on `110`).
-Where two layers have the same numbers (e.g. `205`), you have a choice of which layer to apply.
+Where two layers have the same numbers (e.g. `210`), you have a choice of which layer to apply.

 <table>